 Securities borrowed and securities loaned are recorded at the amount of cash collateral advanced or received.
 Securities borrowed transactions require the Company to deposit cash with the lender.
 With respect to securities loaned, the Company receives cash in an amount generally in excess of the fair value of securities loaned.
 The Company monitors the fair value of securities borrowed and loaned on a daily basis, with additional collateral obtained or refunded as necessary.
 Securities borrowed are presented in receivables from broker-dealers and clearing organizations and securities loaned are presented in payables to broker-dealers and clearing organizations.
+As of September 30, 2024 and 2023, the Company did not have any securities borrowed or securities loaned.
 See Note 1(j) for the Company's current expected credit losses accounting policy related to receivables from broker-dealers and clearing organizations.